Hilary King, BA MSTAT Alexander Technique Teacher in North London 020 8341 3751 or 07463 724 447

 Wall Work is a seemingly simple procedure that is used in other disciplines.
 However it is the way that it is performed, that’s the most important aspect of using it in Alexander work.
-This procedure may be used in lessons and it is an activity that pupils can use to work on themselves in their own time.
+This procedure may be used in lessons and it is an activity that pupils can use to work on themselves at home.

 Moving With Awareness

 The pupil leans against a smooth flat surface, bends the knees and slides down the wall with awareness.
 After noticing any changes in themselves whilst doing this, they straighten their legs to come back up, again with awareness.
 This is not performed umpteen times as an exercise to strengthen the legs.
-Using the procedure, perhaps even just once or twice, freely, in an aware, unforced, lengthening manner, is deemed to be of more value.
+Using the procedure even just once or twice freely, in an aware, unforced, lengthening manner, is more valuable to you.
+Once you can perform this procedure with ease and without distortion, then it might be interesting to increase the amount you perform it.

-Wall work may be used for pupils to learn about what is going on in the body, whilst standing and then whilst moving, so that they can:
+You can use Wall work to learn about what is going on in your body, whilst standing and then whilst moving, so that you can:

-• Begin to develop their awareness of their habits and patterns of use and mis-use
+- Begin to develop your awareness of your habits and patterns of use and mis-use

-• Give themselves directions during an activity, so that they can bring about changes in their use and the way they perform the procedure
+- Give yourself directions during an activity, so you can bring about changes in your Use and the way you perform the procedure

 The wall work procedure has also been adapted in order to help people perform a squat.
 This moves into the realm of applying the Alexander Technique to another discipline.
 The procedure can also be performed with the back against a gym ball, which can then roll up and down the wall, supporting the pupil’s back during the procedure.
 This is described in some detail in: